odeum/odeum-code/docs/developer/Hackathons.md

-# ODEUM CodeJS Hackathons
+# ODEUM CodeJS Hackathons (log)

+## Hacknight #5 - June 6 2017
+Attendees: AT, CB, HH, MB, MHK, KN

+### Agenda (tentative)

+1. Presentation of real world ODEUM CodeJS App "BWF App"
+2. Presentation of dynamic tabs
+3. Theme included in framework
+4. Refactoring stuff (Prop Types, Naming, Code Style)
+5. Coding Dojo (Setting up framework and building a simple app)
+6. Next steps ...

+### Takeaways and milestones:
+- Ad 1:
+- Ad 2:
+- Ad 3:
+- Ad 4:
+- Ad 5:
+- Ad 6:

 ## Hacknight #4 - Maj 22 2017
 Attendees: AT, CB, HH, MB, MHK, KN (Kasper Nielsen)

 ### Agenda

-1. AT will present a simple App and its configuration and how it is decoupled from the framework
+1. AT will present a simple App and its configuration and how it is decoupled from the framework (new experiment: "framework_decoupled")
 2. AT will present scematics (illustration) of the innerworkings of the framework/app
 3. Getting theme and standards integrated in framework and demo App
 4. If enough time CB will present <Footerlabel /> and <Icon /> and discuss Redux-Form (worth a look)